Maintaining PRMTM Certification

 As a PRMIA Sustaining member, you have access to:

-- up to 24 Thought Leadership webinars each year, and
+- up to 24 Thought Leadership webinars each year, allowing current PRM Holders to meet their CRL credit requirement, and

 - the CRL Program tab in your member profile.